Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Introduction

-Recently, Floquet topological phases in periodically driven systems have attracted extensive theoretical and experimental interests~\cite{Cayssol2013,Eckardt2017,Rudner2020,Lindner2011,Kitagawa2010,Rudner2013,Goldman2014,Nathan2015,Gomez-Leon2013,Lababidi2014,Carpentier2015,Fulga2016,Quelle2017,Roy2017,Yao2017,Zhou2018,Peng2019,Nag2019,Hockendorf2019,Liu2019,Umer2020,Hu2020a,Huang2020,Zhanglong2020,Rechtsman2013,Jotzu2014,Flaschner2016,Peng2016,Mukherjee2017,Maczewsky2017,Wintersperger2020}.
-A time-periodic system can be characterized by the stroboscopic time evolution operator over one driving period, whose eigenvalues define a set of quasienergy bands, called the Floquet bands~\cite{Eckardt2017,Rudner2020}.
-The periodicity of quasienergy brings birth to phases without static counterparts, the anomalous Floquet topological phases in which boundary modes appear in two quasienergy gaps and have no direct correspondence to the bulk topology of Floquet bands~\cite{Rudner2013}.
+Recently, Floquet topological phases in periodically driven systems have attracted extensive interests~\cite{Cayssol2013,Eckardt2017,Harper2020,Rudner2020,Weitenberg2021, Lindner2011,Kitagawa2010,Rudner2013,Goldman2014,Nathan2015,Gomez-Leon2013,Lababidi2014,Carpentier2015,Fulga2016,Quelle2017,Roy2017,Yao2017,Zhou2018,Peng2019,Nag2019,Hockendorf2019,Liu2019,Umer2020,Hu2020a,Huang2020,Zhanglong2020} and been explored in synthetic quantum systems~\cite{Rechtsman2013,Jotzu2014,Flaschner2016,Peng2016,Mukherjee2017,Maczewsky2017,Wintersperger2020}.
+A periodically driven system can be characterized by the stroboscopic time evolution operator over one driving period, whose eigenvalues define a set of quasienergy bands, called the Floquet bands~\cite{Eckardt2017,Harper2020,Rudner2020}.
+The periodicity of quasienergy brings birth to phases without static counterparts---the anomalous Floquet topological phases in which boundary modes appear in quasienergy gaps but have no direct correspondence to the bulk topology of Floquet bands~\cite{Rudner2013}.
 The characterization of a $d$-dimensional ($d$D) anomalous Floquet topological phase can be achieved by topological invariants defined in the higher ($d+1$)D momentum-time space~\cite{Kitagawa2010,Rudner2013,Nathan2015}.
-However, a recent study shows that while such an anomalous phase cannot be interpreted from the $d$D Floquet bands, it can be fully characterized by lower-dimensional topology defined in ($d-1$)D momentum subspaces called band inversion surfaces (BISs)~\cite{Zhanglong2020}.
-The theory based on BISs provides a minimal characterization scheme and enables direct measurements of Floquet topology by quench dynamics~\cite{Zhanglong2020}.
+However, this characterization is physically not intuitive and unfavorable for the Floquet engineering of new topological phases.
+Based on such characterization it is not easy to precisely verify anomalous Floquet topological states in experiment, since the anomalous boundary modes and bulk topology defined in momentum-time space are usually not straightforward to measure.